Siegallab/PIE/docs/source/outputs.rst

     * - label
       - the label of the colony in the ``colony_mask`` image (in the *phase_``phase_num``/colony_mask* directory) corresponding to the current **main_image_name**

 If fluorescent measurements are made, they will also be listed in **colony_properties_combined.csv** for every colony.
 Each fluroescent column will be followed by _``fluor_channel_name``; if multiple fluorescent channels are specified, the list of columns below will be reported for each one.
 All measurements (for both background and colony fluorescence) exclude an approximately 3-pixel-wide strip centered on the colony edge (see the PIE paper for details).
+Background fluorescence is measured within an area of the colony bounding box (the smallest rectangle containing the identified colony) extended by 5 pixels in all four directions but outside of the colony area itself, or of any other colony within the extended bounding box.
 Note that measurements made during post-phase fluorescence are recorded as belonging to the phase whose colony segmentation they use.

 .. list-table:: Colony fluorescence properties across time reported in **colony_properties_combined**
     :name: Colony fluorescence properties across time reported in **colony_properties_combined**